volaser/volaser-firmware/README.md

 - Select the "SparkFun ESP32 Thing" from Tools > Board (or a different board, if you are using a different ESP32 microcontroller).
 - Compile the sketch with Sketch > Verify/Compile.
 If everything is correct it should compile at this point without any errors.
 - Plug in the SparkFun ESP32 microcontroller to your computer using a microusb cable.
 Select the appropriate port from Tools > Port.
 Upload the sketch to the microcontroller with Sketch > Upload.
+  - If the device does not show up under ports, it might have to install drivers.
+Open the Device Manager and see if the device shows up there.
+It might take a minute to install the various drivers.
+Then close the Arduino IDE and reopen it.
 - The device should now be detectable by the volaser app via bluetooth.